mario-moscicki/Bugs-they-are-everywhere/rohlik.md

 4. Turn on Simulate mobile device

 ### Action Performed:
-1. From left upper corner click on 3 line menu "Nabidka"
+1. From the left upper corner click on 3 line menu "Nabidka"
-2. From drop down menu click on button: "+" from section: "Trvanlivé"
+2. From drop-down menu click on button: "+" from section: "Trvanlivé"

 ### Expect Result:
 PDP have correct description